-Woods has written more than 600 compositions in various styles including choral, orchestral, and chamber works, as well as jazz combo and big band charts.
-He has had his musical compositions performed by the Albany Symphony, the North Arkansas Symphony Orchestra, the Central New York Jazz Orchestra, and the Tulsa Philharmonic.
-Woods is also director and bassist for the Zoe Jazz Band, and bassist for the Omniverse jazz ensemble.
-Both groups often perform his compositions.
+“Doctuh" Michael Woods majored in composition and minored in string bass at Indiana University (M.M.), and the University of Oklahoma (D.M.A.) and was the first African-American to receive a doctorate in composition from Oklahoma.
+He has written more than 700 compositions in styles that include choral, orchestral, and chamber works and jazz combo and big-band charts.
+His works have been performed by the Albany Symphony, the North Arkansas Symphony Orchestra, the Central New York Jazz Orchestra, the Tulsa Philharmonic, the Salt City Jazz Collective and the central New York Jazz Orchestra.
+Woods is director and bassist for the Zoe Jazz Band, and bassist for the Omniverse jazz ensemble.
+Both groups perform his compositions.